Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

   which references the coffee pot of the first document (the XLink contains the relative path of the coffee pot document and the entry of the coffee pot data [0:1] ).

-@image html ocaf_wp_image006.png "The coffee machine compound document"
+@image html ocaf_wp_image006.png "Figure 5.
+The coffee machine compound document"
-@image latex ocaf_wp_image006.png "The coffee machine compound document"
+@image latex ocaf_wp_image006.png "Figure 5.
+The coffee machine compound document"

   In this context, the end-user of the coffee machine application can open the coffee pot document, modify the geometry of, for  example, the reservoir, and overwrite the document without worrying